 Economic capital is LeasePlan's internal quantification of risk capital associated with its business activities.
-The level and the composition of economic capital is fully aligned with the annual ICAAP at LeasePlan Corporation level.
+The level and the composition of economic capital are fully aligned with the annual ICAAP at LeasePlan Corporation level.
 Economic capital is considered the cushion that provides protection against the various risks inherent in our business in order to maintain our financial integrity and remain a going concern even in the event of a near-catastrophic 'worst-case' scenario.
 It is calculated in such a way that we can absorb unexpected losses up to a level of confidence in line with the requirements of our firm's various stakeholders.

-Economic capital for Group companies involved in leasing covers credit risk, asset risk, motor insurance risk and operational risk whereby, economic capital for credit risk is calculated using AIRB and standardised approaches, economic capital for operational risks is derived from AMA, economic capital for motor insurance risk uses Solvency I considerations and a non-regulatory Value at Risk model for asset risk is used for asset risk.
+Economic capital for Group companies involved in leasing covers credit risk, asset risk, motor insurance risk and operational risk whereby, economic capital for credit risk is calculated using AIRB and standardised approaches, economic capital for operational risks is derived from AMA, economic capital for motor insurance risk uses a non-regulatory factor model and a non-regulatory Value at Risk model for asset risk is used for asset risk.
 The models are amended where deemed appropriate to better fit the risk profile of the company.
-We use economic capital as the basis for economic return measurements within the Group which has become a leading risk-based performance measure in recent years.